Deploying Workload Identity Manager on Kubernetes using Helm¶

 Install the Helm chart.

-helm upgrade prod oci://registry.venafi.cloud/public/venafi-images/helm/firefly \ --install \ --create-namespace \ --namespace venafi \ --values values.yaml \ --version v1.5.0
+helm upgrade prod oci://registry.venafi.cloud/public/venafi-images/helm/firefly \ --install \ --create-namespace \ --namespace venafi \ --values values.yaml \ --version v1.9.1You may want to change the Helm release name.

 In the example above, replace the term

-.
-It is required.-
+--version.
+It is required.Tip

 Verify the installation using

-to create a test certificate. -
+cmctlto create a test certificate.-

 First create a file called